Bachelor of Applied Science

 A Bachelor of Applied Science (BAS or BASc) is an undergraduate academic degree of applied sciences.

 Usage

 In Canada, the Netherlands and other places the Bachelor of Applied Science (BASc) is equivalent to the Bachelor of Engineering, and is classified as a professional degree.
 In Australia and New Zealand this degree is awarded in various fields of study and is considered a highly specialized professional degree.
-In the United States, it is also considered a highly specialized professional technical degree; the Bachelor of Applied Science is an applied baccalaureate, typically containing advanced technical training (e.g. military training) in sciences combined with liberal arts that traditional degrees do not have.
-All the general education courses are valid courses if taken at accredited universities and colleges that have regional accreditation.
-Hence, an earned BAS degree does include having to take upper-division coursework as required in addition to traditional bachelor's degree programs.
+In the United States, it is also considered a highly specialized professional technical degree; the Bachelor of Applied Science (BAS) is an applied baccalaureate, typically containing advanced technical education in sciences combined with liberal arts education that traditional degrees do not have.
+Yet, an earned BAS degree includes the same amount of required coursework as traditional bachelor's degree programs.